nusofthq/avchat-documentation/joomla-2.md

   * By default Managers and Administrators do not have access to the Components part of the backend so if given permission to access the AVChat admin area they need to access it trough the front-end OR they must be given permissions to access the Components area in the backend.
   </div>

-  Here is a tutorial on how to allow **Managers** and **Administrators** access to the Components area in the Joomla! backend and thus have access to the AVChat Component:
+  Here is how to allow **Managers** and **Administrators** to access the Components area in the Joomla! backend and thus have access to the AVChat Component:

   1. Login as a Super User in the Joomla! backend area
   2. Go to **System** > **Global Configuration** > **Permissions**